What is Animus?

 Animus, the undergraduate Classical journal of the University of Chicago, publishes outstanding original work in the Classics and related fields.
 Supporting study of the Classical world through multiple platforms—our journal and our online blog—we seek to present wide-ranging undergraduate scholarship to a broad audience.
 Publishing not only academic papers, but also translations, creative works and visual art, we endeavor to create a dialogue between traditional and reception-based approaches to scholarship on ancient cultures and the Classical world.
 We hope to provide fellow undergraduate Classicists with the opportunity to have their works reviewed by peers in their field, both to their benefit and to the wider improvement of Classical scholarship.

 Find out how Animus engages and publishes undergraduate research.

-The first edition of Animus‘ journal is expected in Spring 2021.
+The first edition of Animus‘ journal was published in Spring 2021.